Fraudulent “SIPC” E-Mails

 Misuse of SIPC’s Name

-There are also instances where fraudsters, posing as legitimate broker-dealers or as representatives of SIPC, ask for money to facilitate the return of a victim's cash of securities.
+There are also instances where fraudsters, posing as legitimate broker-dealers or as representatives of SIPC, including using inauthentic signatures and corporate seals, ask for money to facilitate the return of a victim's cash of securities.

 Customers will never be asked by SIPC to pay any amount to assist in the recovery process in a liquidation proceeding or to process customer claims.